ludlovian/scrapie/README.md

 The supplied function is called with `{ tag, text }` on:

 - each tag opening, after the tag has been added to the path
-- each tag closing, after the tag has been removed from the path
+- each tag closing, just before removing from the path
 - each text element.

 Self-closing tags result in only one call, but with `.selfClose = true`.